RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 : A unique idenfier for the station. **Must** be unique, or your network will exhibit undefined behavior.
 If you need a way to generate new guids, try [random.org](http://www.random.org/cgi-bin/randbyte?nbytes=16&format=h).

 `Name`
-: The name that shows up in the target selection menu.
+: The name that a player see in-game.

 `Latitude`, `Longitude`
 : The position of the station on the planet's surface in degrees north and degrees east, respectively.